senseilein/readme-file-generator/generatedREADME.md

 ### 💬 User story
 ```
   As a user,
-  I WANT to use the web application,
+  I WANT to lorem ipsum dolor sit amet,
-  SO THAT I can solve a current problem
+  SO THAT I can cursus metus aliquam eleifend mi in nulla.
   ```

+  ## 🚀 INSTALLATION
+  No installation required